scanoss/components/README.md

-# SCANOSS Platform 2.0 Dependencies
+# SCANOSS Platform 2.0 Components
-Welcome to the dependency server for SCANOSS Platform 2.0
+Welcome to the component server for SCANOSS Platform 2.0

 **Warning** Work In Progress **Warning**